10 Causal estimands

 geom_histogram(bins = 50)

-Compared to the ATE weights, the weights in Figure 10.4 look more stable; the distribution of the weights is not heavily skewed, and the range is small, from ground zero to a bit over one, with many at precisely one.
+Compared to the ATE weights, the weights in look more stable; their distribution is not heavily skewed, and the range is small, from zero to a bit over one, with many at precisely one.
 These weights are exactly one for all days in the exposed group.
-Theoretically, for unexposed days these weights can range from zero to infinity.
-Still, because we have many more unexposed days compared to exposed in this particular sample, the range is much smaller, meaning the vast majority of unexposed days are “down-weighted” to match the variable distribution of the exposed days.
-Let’s take a look at the weighted table to see this a bit more clearly.
+Theoretically, these weights can range from zero to infinity for unexposed days.
+We tend, however, to see more stable weights for the ATT and similar weights.
+Because this particular sample has many more unexposed days than exposed days, the range is much smaller, meaning the vast majority of unexposed days are downweighted to match the variable distribution of the exposed days.
+This stability is also what you would expect intuitively: the weight of the untreated group is the odds of being treated.
+For these weights to be very high, the odds of being treated would also have to be very high, and, of course, that occurs much less frequently for the untreated.
+Let’s look at the weighted table to understand the pseudo-population we’ve created more clearly.

 seven_dwarfs_svy <- svydesign(